fvaleri/strimzi-debugging/sessions/001/README.md

 ```

 Our consumer group should have committed the offsets to the `__consumer_offsets` internal topic.
 The problem is that
 this topic has 50 partitions by default, so how do I know which partition was used?
-Kafka applies a simple hashing
+Kafka uses a simple hashing
-algorithm to map the `group.id` to a specific offset coordinating partition.
+algorithm to map a `group.id` to a specific offset coordinating partition.
 We can use the same algorithm through a
-bash function (JDK 9+ is required) to reverse engineer that mapping and find our partition number.
+simple bash function (JDK 9+ is required).

 ```sh
 $ find_cp() {